 With Valentine’s day around the corner what better way to say I love you than baked goodies made with love.
 I personally love a handmade gift for Valentine’s day that is personalized and handmade, because it shows effort.
 When it comes to love, it’s not always about the size of the bill but the size of the effort.
 There’s no better feeling of knowing that someone willingly put effort into something and had you in mind the whole time.

 So this year to show my love and appreciation I decided to make brownies for Valentine’s Day.
 I didn’t want to make just any ordinary brownies because honestly those can be bought.
 I wanted to make some brownies that were memorable.
 The kind that needs to be requested when you crave it.
 So I decided to make Coconut Walnut Black Bean Brownies.
 I know it sounds crazy, but they are surprisingly good.
 I even did a taste test comparison with a standard brownie mix just to see if they tasted similar.
 These Coconut Black Bean brownies actually tasted richer and gourmet compared to the regular brownies.
-The great thing is since these brownies are flour-less and contains beans, they can be considered semi healthy.
-Emphasis on semi, but none-the-less the brownies are packed with protein, fiber, iron and chocolatey goodness.
+The great thing is since these brownies are flour-less and contain beans, they can be considered semi-healthy.
+Emphasis on semi, but none-the-less the brownies are packed with protein, fiber, iron, and chocolatey goodness.
 What’s not to love?
 Check out the recipe below:

 Coconut Walnut Black Bean Brownies

 - 1 box/can no salt or low sodium organic black bean (rinsed and drain)

 - ½ cup organic coconut palm sugar or any raw sugar